laxmiav/Organiser-Laxmi/README.md

 ### Backend : PHP-Symfony-5.4,Mysql

-Features:
+1. Features:

--User Registration and E-mail Verification
+      - User Registration and E-mail Verification.
--Task Managament depends on their priority.
+      - Task Managament depends on their priority and category.
--Able to follow its process level
+      - Able to follow its process level.
--Forget password option.
+      - Forget password option.